Support Citywide Curbside Recycling

 What we are asking

-- pick up everything currently recycled by the City of Las Cruces , Including plastics
+- Pick up of everything currently recycled by the City of Las Cruces, including plastics

-- include continuing education, so that citizens understand the importance of the program, and know the specifics of how to use it
+- Includes continuing education and clear instructions, so that citizens understand the importance of the program, and know how to use it

 People to be contacted

 |District 2||Dolores Connoremail@example.com|

 |District 3||Dolores Archuletafirstname.lastname@example.org|